jenspapenhagen/image-captioning/README.md

 # image-captioning
 playing around with image-captioning model and try to make it prod ready.

-first idea: as an python flask http endpoint sec. : move this endpoint into a docker image and mount the model and images from the host
+1. : add an python flask http endpoint
+2. : move this endpoint into a docker image and mount the model and images from the host
-3. :  try to make falsk prod save.
+3. : try to make flask server prod save. with waitress server 3.1: adding CORS
+3.2: adding Prometheus Metrics

+Infos:
-the model is:
+the model is: nlpconnect/vit-gpt2-image-captioning
-nlpconnect/vit-gpt2-image-captioning

-need be downloaded separate
-and place in the folder modle/transformers/*
+this need be downloaded separate and place in the folder modle/transformers/*